gfw-api/gfw-area/app/devUtilities/using-validate-areas-script-on-ec2.md

-# 🚀 EC2 Instance Setup Guide with Node.js and DocumentDB Connectivity for the `Validate-Areas` Utility Script
+# 🚀 EC2 Instance Setup Guide with Node.js and DocumentDB Connectivity for the `Validate-Areas` and `Update-Gadm-Subscriptions` Utility Scripts

 This guide walks you through launching an **AWS EC2 instance** in the **same subnet and VPC as your DocumentDB cluster** to run your **Validate-Areas** script.